XDeFi-tech/chains-lib/README.md

 yarn add @xdefi-tech/chains
 ```

+## Environment Setup

+The `NETWORKED_QUERIES` environment variable is used to control the behavior of network requests in tests.
+By default, `NETWORKED_QUERIES` is set to `0`, which means that all network requests are mocked, allowing tests to run without actual network dependencies.
+This ensures that tests are faster, more reliable, and not affected by external factors such as network latency or availability of external services.
+Setting `NETWORKED_QUERIES` to `1` enables real network requests, allowing tests to interact with actual external services.
+This can be useful for integration tests where end-to-end verification of network interactions is required.
+To configure this setting, simply add `NETWORKED_QUERIES=0` or `NETWORKED_QUERIES=1` to your `.env` file as needed.

 ## Manifest

 Each provider may have different manifests, but they share common fields.
 For more details, please refer to the README of the respective provider.